percona/tokudb-backup-plugin/README.md

 scripts/mysql_install_db
 ```

-5 Run mysqld with the hot backup library (should exist in the lib directory)
+5 Run mysqld with the TokuBackup library (should exist in the lib directory)
 ```
 LD_PRELOAD=PATH_TO_MYSQL_BASE_DIR/lib/libHotBackup.so mysqld_safe
 ```
-NOTE: The preload is NOT necessary for MySQL and MariaDB builds from Percona since we link the hot backup library into mysqld already.
+NOTE: The preload is NOT necessary for MySQL and MariaDB builds from Percona since we link the TokuBackup library into mysqld already.

-6 Install the backup plugin (should exist in the MySQL plugin directory)
+6 Install the TokuBackup plugin (should exist in the MySQL plugin directory)
 ```
 install plugin tokudb_backup soname 'tokudb_backup.so';
 ````